azuqua/token-sockjs-client/README.md

 ## API Overview

 The API surface to the Node.js version is identical to the browser version with a few minor changes.
-First, the constructor options argument now requires a "host" property set to the hostname of the TokenSocket server.
+First, the constructor options argument now requires a "host" property set to the hostname of the TokenSocket server and optionally accepts an associated "port" property.
 Additionally, the constructor no longer accepts a sockjs configuration object on the options argument.
 Other than those two initialization changes the functionality is identical to the browser version.

 # Build and Test